-If the purpose is to assess financing needs for a national strategy or plan, then methodologies should enable a medium- to long-term perspective, and account for synergies among development outcomes.
+If the purpose is to assess financing needs for a national strategy or plan, then methodologies should enable a medium-to long-term perspective, and account for synergies among development outcomes.
 Such approaches provide high-level estimates.
 Sector-specific costings, or costings that involve a limited number of priority targets, provide a more detailed picture of needs, as do needs assessments for particular projects or programmes (Figure 1 in Section 3 illustrates the range in scope of costing exercises).

 If a comprehensive costing is not feasible or desirable, tools can help to prioritize high-impact or highly interlinked targets and outcomes.
-These include network analysis tools, such as the Institute for Global Environmental Strategies (IGES)' SDG Interlinkages Analysis and Visualisation Tool, through which the ripple effects of achieving certain targets can be determined and synergies and trade-offs considered; or dynamic models, such as the Millennium Institute's iSDG model, which allow users to explore interlinkages between targets or outcomes and to also simulate the impact of particular policies into the future - across different outcome areas and at a system-wide level.
+These include network analysis tools, such as the Institute for Global Environmental Strategies (IGES)' SDG Interlinkages Analysis and Visualisation Tool, through which the ripple effects of achieving certain targets can be determined and synergies and trade-offs considered; or dynamic models, such as the Millennium Institute's iSDG model, which allow users to explore interlinkages between targets or outcomes and to also simulate the impact of particular policies into the future - across different outcome areas and at a systemwide level.
+ESCWA developed an interactive econometric optimization tool that captures the efficiency gains that can accrue from harnessing SDG interlinkages.
+Starting from any given user-defined SDG costing assessment, the tool estimates potential synergies and renders revised SDG cost estimates that factor in the gains from sequenced financing decisions that account for SDG interlinkages.
 The UN Mainstreaming Acceleration and Policy Support (MAPS) may have already identified priority areas critical for progress toward sustainable development outcomes and for which costing may be most needed.